Refinancing Your FHA Loan to a Conventional Loan

 • Asset statements

-Homeowners who are looking for ways to lower their monthly mortgage payments, or who are hoping to convert an adjustable-rate mortgage into a fixed loan, often benefit from an FHA Streamline Refinance — even if their mortgage is underwater.
-In fact, the Streamline program was put in place specifically to reduce loan defaults.
+The FHA Streamline Refinancing program provides homeowners with another way to refinance.
+If you’re looking for ways to lower your monthly mortgage payments or hoping to convert an adjustable-rate mortgage into a fixed loan, you could benefit from an FHA Streamline Refinance.
+This loan can even help homeowners whose mortgages are considered ‘underwater,’ meaning the property's current market value is less than the amount owed on the mortgage.
+In fact, the FHA Streamline program was put in place specifically to reduce loan defaults.

 • You must already have an FHA-backed mortgage

-• All mortgage payments must be up to date
+• All mortgage payments must be current

-Understanding the Net Tangible Benefit
+Understanding FHA Streamline's Net Tangible Benefit Requirement

 1. What are my goals?